eurostat/Spatial-KWD/wrappers/python/README.md

 The Spatial-KWD package contains efficient implementations of Discrete Optimal Transport algorithms for the computation of Kantorovich-Wasserstein distances [1], which are customized for large spatial maps.
 All the algorithms are based on an ad-hoc implementation of the Network Simplex algorithm [1,2].
-Each implemented algorithm builds a different network, exploiting the special structure of spatial maps.
+Each implemented algorithm builds a different network, exploiting the particular structure of spatial maps.

 ## Details
 This library contains three helper functions and two main classes.

-The three helper functions are `compareOneToOne`, `compareOneToMany`, and `compareAll`.
-All the functions take in input the data and an options list.
-Using the options is possible to configure the Kantorivich-Wasserstein solver, so that it uses different algorithms with different parameters.
+The three helper functions are `compareOneToOne()`, `compareOneToMany()`, `compareAll()`, and  `focusArea()`.
+These functions take in input the data and an options list.
+Using the options is possible to configure the Kantorivich-Wasserstein solver so that it uses different algorithms with different parameters.

 The helper functions are built on top of two main classes: `Histogram2D` and `Solver`.

-Note that in case of non-convex maps, the algorithm builds the convex-hull of the input bins and pads the weights with zeros.
+Note that in non-convex maps, the algorithm builds the convex-hull of the input bins and pads the weights with zeros.

 ## Prerequisities